Stephanie Miranda LMHC, PMH-C, CAGS

 A graduate from Becker College and Cambridge College, Stephanie poses a Bachelors in Criminal Justice, a Masters of Education in Counseling Psychology and a CAGS (certificate of graduate studies) in Mental health counseling.
-With over ten years’ experience in the behavioral health and mental health field, Stephanie has experience working in residential placement, public school system, head start, in home therapy/ in home behavioral and outpatient therapy.
+With over ten years’ experience in the behavioral health and mental health field, Stephanie has experience working in residential care, public school system, head start, in home therapy/ in home behavioral and outpatient therapy.

 Stephanie’s practice embodies a person centered and individualized approach that encourages individuals to achieve self-empowerment and healing.

 Stephanie’s clinical focus has been working with complex trauma survivors.
-The impact of trauma can essentially re-write the brain, Stephanie supports individuals in strengthening the ability to use their coping skills while navigating their experiences.
+The impact of trauma can essentially re-write the brain.
+Stephanie supports individuals in strengthening the ability to use their coping skills while navigating their experiences.

 Parenting skills training